 So why is running this race to Lyttelton from Governor’s Bay so popular?

-We think it is because it is handicapped and that means, for all, but the speedy front runners, there is always someone to catch and others coming from behind.
-It adds a real competitive edge regardless of ability.
-The race draws people of all abilities and ages.
-Some entrants use this race to look for areas of running improvement, others might smash it out as a competitive training session.
-The road surface is easy to run and the scenery brings runners along for the participation, atmosphere and pure enjoyment factor of running with a view.
+We think the handicapping system helps – it means there is always someone to catch and others coming from behind.
+It adds a real competitive edge, regardless of each individual’s speed so attracts people of all abilities and ages.
+The road surface is easy to run on so while some entrants use this race to improve or smash out a fast time, others simply enjoy the atmosphere and pure joy of running with a view.

-The other reason this race is so special is the original prizegiving finish.
-An epic finish is celebrated by artfully selected flowers.
+This race is also special as finishing is celebrated with artfully selected flowers.
 Podium finish placeholders take home a bouquet and there are 10 floral spot prizes up for grabs.
 Best of all, every participant is a winner.
-All race entrants take home a single bloom and keep celebrating for days what they have achieved.
-People train really hard day in day out.
-We like to extend that feeling one has after completing a race with flowers.
+All race finishers take home a single bloom and can keep celebrating for days what they have achieved.
+People train really hard day in day out and we like to extend the great feeling one has, after completing a race, with flowers.